letronghoangminh/CTF-Writeups/Web/H@cktivityCon 2021 - SpiralCI/README.md

 So i created a npm package with the name "calc_ph6avsgeed" and version: 1.0.1 and the "preinstall" script to list the file in current folder.

-Then publishing it to npm publib registry.
+Then publishing it to npm public registry.

 ![image](https://user-images.githubusercontent.com/50044415/133912783-0e5f3719-c32a-43e3-88b1-99e7a57b4b9a.png)